Back in the 90s, teenagers weren’t glued to their cell phones yet: Mark...

 The unveiling

-The series starts in 1984 in Krefelden, when Karl Zimmermann (Golo Euler) spirits away his sons Mark and Thomas in the middle of the night, clutching an old book, leaving his wife Petra (Sabine Timoteo) behind.
-As they flee from an unseen threat, Karl reveals a family secret: the existence of the Black Tower, a mystical gateway to an ancient parallel world.
+In 1984, Karl Zimmermann (Golo Euler) spirits away his sons Mark and Thomas in the middle of the night, leaving his wife Petra (Sabine Timoteo) behind.
+Scared and on the run, Karl reveals a family secret: the Black Tower, a magical gateway to another world.

-Fast forward to 1994, Mark Zimmermann (Jeremias Meyer), now sixteen, lives with his mother following his father's suicide and his brother Thomas's (Theo Krebs) disappearance.
-Mark's peculiar behavior, rooted in his belief in The Gryphon, a malevolent entity ruling the parallel world, earns him a reputation for mental instability, ostracizing him from the community.
+In 1994, sixteen-year-old Mark Zimmermann (Jeremias Meyer) lived with his mother after his father committed suicide and his brother Thomas (Theo Krebs) vanished.
+Mark's belief in The Gryphon, a malevolent entity ruling the parallel world, earns him a reputation for mental instability.

 Recommended article